 Another way to tune your ukulele is through the use of a chromatic tuner.
 Just get yourself the most reliable and high quality chromatic tuner you can find and use it to tune your instrument.

 This device will instantly provide you with accurate readings as you’re guided to the correct tuning.
 Old models of chromatic tuners are used by attaching them directly to the ukulele's headstock.

 On the other hand, the latest chromatic tuners are quite easy to use as they make use of LED digital displays that effectively help you indicate how close you are to the right pitch.

-Always keep in mind that the original ukulele tuner is your ear.
-Modern devices such as a digital ukulele tuner or the downloadable online versions are just there to assist and guide you.
+Always keep in mind that the original uke tuner is your ear.
+Modern devices such as a digital tuner or the downloadable online versions are just there to assist and guide you.
 After all, even when utilizing them, you will still need to use both ears.